Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters: Comparison with Gaia Apsis

 \section{Comparison with Gaia Apsis}

-\subsection{Cluster ensemble properties: Age and Metallicity}
+\subsection{Cluster ensemble properties: Age and metallicity}

-A defining characteristics of stellar populations in open clusters is their small spread in age and abundances \citep{Parmentier2014,Bovy2016,Kopytova2016,Magrini2017,Jeffries2017,Krumholz2020}.
+A defining characteristic of stellar populations in open clusters is their small spread in age and abundances \citep{Parmentier2014,Bovy2016,Kopytova2016,Magrini2017,Jeffries2017,Krumholz2020}.
 In order to test how well Apsis recovers these essential properties, we compare the estimates for individual stars with the ensemble average for each cluster as derived by isochrone fitting.
 Apsis age estimates originate in the Final Luminosity Age and Mass Estimator (FLAME) module \citep{Bailer2013,Creevey2022}.
 FLAME in turn relies on input both from the Generalized Stellar Parametrizer – Photometry (GSP-Phot) and the Generalized Stellar Parametrizer – Spectroscopy (GSP-Spec).

-In Fig.\ \ref{fig:HyaAge} we plot FLAME mean age estimates along with the lower 16th and 84th quantile for 109 stars in the Hyades and 186 stars in the Pleiades against their BP-RP colour.
+Figure\ \ref{fig:HyaAge} shows FLAME mean age estimates along with the lower 16th and 84th quantiles for 109 stars in the Hyades and 186 stars in the Pleiades against their BP-RP colour.
 FLAME lower and upper age estimates are capped between 0.2 and 13.5\,Gyr\footnote{We note that this contradicts the lower limit of 0.1\,Gyr quoted in the Gaia DR3 documentation release version 1.2 (7.\ Feb.\ 2023), section 11.3.6}.
 For both clusters, the FLAME age estimates reveal a strong correlation with colour for BP-RP $\le 0.8$\,mag.
-For BP-RP $> 1.0$\,mag the majority of age estimates tend to scatter around ages of $\approx$11\,Gyr.
+For BP-RP $> 1.0$\,mag, the majority of age estimates tend to scatter around ages of $\approx$11\,Gyr.
 Weighted-mean uncertainties yield $<{\rm age_{FLAME}}>_{\rm wm} = 1.73\pm 0.04$\,Gyr for the Hyades and $<{\rm age_{FLAME}}>_{\rm wm} = 0.26\pm 0.01$\,Gyr for the Pleiades.